Matroids: A Macaulay2 package

-As one may suspect from the discussion on cycles, the graphic matroid is created from the list of cycles, i.e. by specifying circuits.
-This can be done for an abstract matroid as well, using the optional argument {\tt{EntryMethod => "circuits"}} in the constructor function.
-Regardless of the value of {\tt{EntryMethod}}, the bases are automatically computed upon creation.
-We recreate the matroid $M$ from before, by specifying its circuits.
-Note that two matroids are considered equal iff they have the same set of bases and same size ground sets, or equivalently, the identity permutation is an isomorphism between them.
+In this package, the graphic matroid is created by specifying circuits.
+This can be done for an abstract matroid as well, using the optional argument {\tt{EntryMode => "circuits"}} in the constructor function.
+Regardless of the value of {\tt{EntryMode}}, the bases are automatically computed upon creation.
+We recreate the matroid $M$ from before, by specifying its circuits (note the similarity with specifying the circuit ideal):